econibear/RNA-sequencing-alignment/README.md

 <h2> Feature counts</h2>

-We did this by loading the files straight into R. The DESeq2 package is required as well as a metadata .txt file detailing the sample numbers and timepoints.
+To get this we first had to create a text file containing the sample numbers and timepoints.
+The R script called making_metadata_file_for_count_matrix.R creates this file from the list of file names directly from the STAR output folder.
+Then, as this takes a long time, we ran the creation of the count matrix through the HPC usiong featureCounts from the DESeq2 package.

 <h2> Submitting jobs </h2>